 How many times has God been incarnated in the flesh?
 Could it be several times?
-Why is it that God has remarked many times, “I once descended into the world of men and experienced and observed their suffering, but without fulfilling the purpose of My incarnation”?
-Is it that God has been incarnated several times, but has never once been known by man?
+Why is it that God has remarked multiple times, “I once descended into the world of humans and experienced and observed their suffering, but did so without fulfilling the purpose of My incarnation”?
+Is it that God has been incarnated several times, but has never once been known by humanity?
 That is not what is meant by this statement.
-The first time God was incarnated, His aim was actually not for man to know Him.
-Instead, He carried out His work and then “disappeared” without anyone noticing or having even the opportunity to know Him.
-He didn’t allow man to fully know Him and also did not completely possess the significance of incarnation, so He could not be said to be fully incarnated.
-In the first incarnation, He merely used a fleshly body free of a sinful nature to carry out one work—the work having been completed, there was no need of further mention.
-As for those men who have been used by God throughout the ages, such instances are even less worthy of being called incarnation.
-Today, only He who is the practical God Himself, who has the outward appearance of normal humanity concealing a complete divinity inward, and whose aim is to allow man to know Him can be fully called incarnation.
-The meaning of God’s first visit to this world comprises only one aspect of the significance of what is called incarnation today—this visit by no means possessed the full meaning of what is now called incarnation.
-This is why God said, “without fulfilling the significance of incarnation.”
-“Experience and observation of man’s suffering” refers to God’s Spirit and the two incarnations, thus God said, “When the building of the kingdom gets under way, My incarnate flesh formally begins to perform the ministry; that is, the King of the kingdom formally takes up His sovereign power.”
-Though the construction of the church was a testimony to God’s name, the work had not yet formally begun—only today can be said to be kingdom building.
-All that was done previously was just a foretaste, it wasn’t the real thing.
-Even though it was said that the kingdom had been entered into, no work was yet being done within it.
-Only today, now that work is being done within God’s divinity and God has formally begun His work has man finally entered into the kingdom.
-Thus, “the descent of the kingdom into the human world, far from being merely a matter of words and appearances, is one of actual reality; this is one aspect of the meaning of ‘the reality of practice.’”
+The first time God was incarnated, His aim was actually not for humans to know Him; rather, He carried out His work and then disappeared without anyone noticing or having even an opportunity to know Him.
+He did not allow people to fully know Him, nor did He completely possess the significance of incarnation; as such, He could not be said to have been fully incarnated.
+In the first incarnation, God merely used a physical body free of a sinful nature to carry out that work; after it was complete, there was no need of further mention.
+As for those humans who have been used by God throughout the ages, such instances are even less worthy of being called “incarnations.”
+Only the practical God Himself today, who is under the cover of a normal humanity and who has an inner, complete divinity, and whose aim is to allow humanity to know Him, can be fully called an “incarnation.”
+The significance of God’s first visit to this world is one aspect of the significance of what is called the incarnation today—but this visit by no means comprises the full meaning of what is now known as the incarnation.
+This is why God said, “without fulfilling the significance of My incarnation.”
+The words, “experienced and observed their suffering,” refer to God’s Spirit and the two incarnations.
+For this reason, God said, “Once the building of the kingdom got under way, My incarnate flesh formally began to perform My ministry; that is, the King of the kingdom formally took up His sovereign power.”
+Though the construction of the church was a testimony to God’s name, the work had not yet formally begun; only today can it be said to be kingdom building.
+All that was done previously was just a foretaste; it was not the real thing.
+Even though it was said that the kingdom had commenced, no work was yet being done within it.
+Only today, now that work is being done within God’s divinity and God has formally begun His work, has humanity finally entered the kingdom.
+Thus, “the descent of the kingdom into the human world—far from being merely a literal manifestation—is one of actual reality; this is one aspect of the meaning of ‘the reality of practice.’”
 This excerpt is an apt summary of the above exposition.
-Having provided this description, God moves on to characterize the general state of mankind, leaving man in a state of constant busyness.
-“Throughout the world, all humanity lies within My love, My compassion, but so does all humanity lie under My judgment, and likewise under My trial.”
-Man’s life is governed according to certain principles and rules, which God has set in place.
-These principles and rules are as follows: There will be times of happiness, moments of frustration and moreover, times of the refinement of hardships to endure.
-Thus, no man will live a life of pure happiness or pure suffering.
-Every life will have its ups and downs.
-Throughout all of mankind, not only is God’s love and compassion apparent, so is His judgment and the whole of His disposition.
-It can be said thusly: Men all live through God’s trial, do they not?
-Throughout this vast world, all of mankind labors busily in the work of finding their own way.
-They are not sure what role they play and some even damage or forfeit their lives for the sake of their fate.
-Even Job was no exception to the rule: Living through God’s trial, he nonetheless carried on seeking his own way.
-No man is capable of standing fast through God’s trials.
-Because of his greed or his human nature, no man is fully satisfied with his current condition, and no man may stand fast through the trials: Every man crumbles under God’s judgment.
-If God were still to be so serious with man, if He were still to hold such exacting demands of man, it would be just as God said: “the entire human race would topple under My burning gaze.”
+Having provided this description, God moves on to characterize the general state of humankind, leaving people in a state of constant busyness.
+“Throughout the world, everyone exists within My mercy and lovingkindness, but so does all humanity lie under My judgment, and likewise is subject to My trials.”
+Human life is governed according to certain principles and rules, as arranged by God, and they are as follows: There will be times of happiness, moments of frustration, and, moreover, times of refinement by way of hardships that must be endured.
+Thus, no one will live a life of pure happiness or pure suffering; every life will have its ups and downs.
+Throughout all of humanity, not only is God’s mercy and lovingkindness apparent, but so are His judgment and the whole of His disposition.
+It can be said that all humans exist amidst God’s trials, can it not?
+Throughout this vast world, humans are all busy with finding a way out for themselves.
+They are not sure what role they play, and some even damage or forfeit their lives for the sake of fate.
+Even Job was no exception to the rule: Though he, too, endured God’s trials, nonetheless, he looked for a way out for himself.
+No one has ever been able to stand fast through God’s trials.
+Due to human greed and nature, no one is fully satisfied with their current condition, and no one stands fast through trials; everyone crumbles under God’s judgment.
+If God were to be serious with humanity, and if He were still to hold such exacting demands of people, then it would be just as He said: “[T]he entire human race would topple under My burning gaze.”

-On the one hand, God says Satan is insane in the extreme, while on the other hand He also says most humans do not change their old nature.
-From this, it is clear that Satan’s actions are manifested through man.
-Thus, God often reminds man not to be dissolute, lest he be devoured by Satan.
-This is not only prophesying that some men will rebel, it is further an alarm bell ringing out to warn all men to set aside the past with haste and seek that of the present day.
-No man wishes to be possessed by demons or overcome by evil spirits, so God’s word is even more so a warning and admonishment to them.
-However, when most people move to the polar opposite extreme, attaching great importance to God’s every last word, God in turn says, “The majority of people are waiting for Me to reveal even more mysteries for them to feast their eyes upon.
-And yet, should you come to understand all the mysteries of heaven, what could you do with that knowledge?
+On the one hand, God says Satan is insane in the extreme, while on the other hand He points out that the old nature shared by most humans has not changed.
+From this, it is clear that Satan’s actions are manifested through humanity.
+God therefore frequently reminds humans not to be dissolute, lest they be devoured by Satan.
+This not only prophesies that some humans will rebel; moreover, it is an alarm bell ringing out to warn all people to set aside the past with haste and seek the present day.
+No one wishes to be possessed by demons or overcome by evil spirits, so God’s words are, even more so, a warning and admonishment to them.
+However, when most people move to the opposite extreme, attaching great importance to God’s every last word, God in turn says, “Most people are waiting for Me to reveal even more mysteries for them to feast their eyes upon.
+However, even if you came to understand all the mysteries of heaven, exactly what could you do with that knowledge?
 Would it increase your love for Me?
-Would it inflame your love for Me?”
-From this it is clear that man does not use God’s word to know God and love God, but rather to increase the stores of his “little storehouse.”
-So, God’s use of the phrase “feast their eyes upon” to describe man’s extremism reflects how man’s love of God is still not entirely pure.
-If God did not unveil the mysteries, man would not lay much importance on His words, but would rather just give them a passing glance.
-They wouldn’t take the time to really reflect upon and mull over His words.
-Most people don’t truly cherish God’s word.
-They don’t go to great lengths to eat and drink His words, but rather skim over them perfunctorily.
-Why does God speak now in a different way than time’s past?
-Why is it all inscrutable language?
-For instance, “crown” in “I would never casually put a label on man’s head to wear as a crown,” “purest gold” in “Is there anyone who can receive into himself the purest gold of which My words are made up,” His previous mention of “processing” in “without passing through any processing by Satan” and other such phrases.
-Man does not understand why God speaks this way.
-They don’t get why He speaks in such a jocular, humorous and provocative manner.
-This is precisely a manifestation of the purpose of God’s speech.
-From the very beginning until now, man has always been incapable of comprehending God’s word and it has seemed as though God’s word was indeed quite grave and stern.
-By adding the slightest strain of humor—adding a few quips here and there—He is able to lighten the mood with His word and let those listening un-tense all those muscles drawn taut.
-In so doing, He is able to achieve an even greater effect, compelling man to all ponder over God’s word.
+Would it arouse your love for Me?”
+From this it is evident that humans do not use God’s word to know God and love God, but rather to increase the stores of their “little storehouse.”
+Thus, God uses the phrase “feast their eyes upon” to describe humanity’s extremism, which reflects how humans’ love of God is still not entirely pure.
+If God did not unveil mysteries, humans would not lay much importance on His words, but would rather just give them a cursory glance, glimpsing briefly as if admiring flowers whilst galloping past on horseback.
+They would not take the time to truly reflect upon or mull over God’s utterances.
+Most people do not truly cherish His word.
+They do not go to great lengths to eat and drink of His words; instead, they just skim over them perfunctorily.
+Why does God speak now in a different way than He did in times past?
+Why are all His words so unfathomable?
+Some examples are the word “crown” in “I would never crown them with such labels so casually,” “purest gold” in “Is there anyone who can receive the purest gold of which My words are made,” His previous mention of “processing” in “without undergoing any processing by Satan,” and other such phrases.
+Humans do not understand why God speaks this way; they cannot comprehend why He speaks in such a jocular, humorous, and provocative manner.
+It is precisely these which are manifestations of the purpose of God’s speech.
+Ever since the very beginning, humans have always been incapable of comprehending God’s word, and it has seemed as though His utterances are indeed quite grave and stern.
+By adding the slightest strain of humor—adding a few quips here and there—He is able to lighten the mood with His word and allow humans to relax their muscles somewhat.
+In so doing, He is able to achieve an even greater effect, compelling every human to ponder over God’s word.